-Darwin’s theory can therefore be seen as a bridge between the classical science’s determinism and the postmodern indeterminism, as the evolution is not unlimited and order less, but also not predictable and fully designated.
+Darwin’s theory can therefore be seen as a bridge between the classical science’s (assumpotions of) determinism and the postmodern indeterminism, as the evolution is not unlimited and order less, but also not predictable and fully designated.
 This logic of self-overcoming, the motor of Darwinian evolution, converges with Foucault’s understanding of dynamics of power, where “power produces resistance which transforms power which produces resistances” (Grosz 2005, 29) – here similarly as in the evolutionary development, the dynamics of change is dispersed and comes also from within – the subordinated groups are not passive, they create resistance which leads to transformation of (therefore precarious) power.
 Grosz likewise applies the notion of transformation to feminism, which should therefore undergo continuous reconceptualization, as the growth and overcoming of what happened in the past is crucial for “survival” of species but of political strategies, positions etc. as well.

-Grosz also shows how Darwin provides an approach that conceives nature and culture as dynamic and intertwined, as the evolutionary principles introduced by Darwin were not strictly applied to nature and they should be applicable to some cultural phenomena, such as history of languages or technologies (Darwin saw a resemblance between species and languages - both evolve around proliferation, competition and natural selection.)
+Grosz also shows how Darwin provides an approach that conceives nature and culture as dynamic and intertwined, as the evolutionary principles introduced by Darwin were not strictly applied to nature and they should be applicable to some cultural phenomena, such as the history and development of languages or technologies (Darwin saw a resemblance between species and languages - both evolve around proliferation, competition and natural selection.)
 In this way, Darwin provides feminist theory with a way of reconceptualizing the relations between the natural and the social (or biological/cultural), as he does not view them as dichotomous or unequivalent (such as that culture is an overcoming of nature).
 According to him, the culture is not the “completion of nature”, because the evolution is not directed towards any specific goals that should be completed, rather he views nature and culture as continuous and working on the same criteria of natural selection.

 Questions for discussion: